Welcome to the

-During summer and fall, AKRA volunteers met weekly at the Reflexology Path at Folker Park (Folker Street at 42nd Ave in Anchorage) to continue work on construction of the Reflexology Foot Path.
-Contact Mark Bell email@example.com if you are interested in volunteering at the path.
+AKRA volunteers continued work at the Reflexology Path at Folker Park (Folker Street at 42nd Ave in Anchorage) completing the installation of the Path circle and landscaping the area in 2021.
+Signage is expected to be installed late in the fall, or next spring.
+Contact firstname.lastname@example.org if you are interested in volunteering at the path.

 AKRA hosted the International Council of Reflexologists (ICR) 17th International Destination Reflexology Conference which was held in Anchorage in September.
 The four-day conference brought together reflexologists from around the world in an exchange of information, classes, and social activities.

 AKRA sponsored a workshop with Vermont reflexologist Geraldine Villeneuve teaching a two-day class on Structural Reflexology – Integrating Reflexology with Foot Function.
 The class included Reflexology of the Feet, anatomy, physiology, biomechanics and kinesiology of the foot and lower leg, medical terminology, foot assessment, shoe fitting, and pathology and correction of common foot disorders.

 AKRA broke ground on construction of the Reflexology Foot Path at Folker Park in Anchorage.